California Solar Panel Cost: Savings and Payback (May 2026)

-• You'll spend an average of $12,005 on a 5 kW system in California, after tax incentives.
+• You'll spend an average of $17,150 on a 5 kW system in California (tax incentives no longer apply).

-• For California, you can use $3.10 per watt to determine the price of a larger system (system size x price per watt x 0.7 to account for tax incentives).
+• For California, you can use $3.10 per watt to determine the price of a larger system with (system size x price per watt).

 Brogan Woodburn